 - Cod liver oil: One tablespoon contains about 1,300 IU’s of Vitamin D. Make sure that you get one from a reputable company

-For further information, please visit the NHS’s Vitamin D guidelines.
-(Please note this has yet to be updated from 2016.)
+For further information, please visit the NHS’s Vitamin D information.

 This article is written by Karen Robinson, our Clinical Director.